|Wide Format Plotter|

 If you need paper in a size or type not shown, please contact the plotter administrator.
 HP makes lots of fancy papers, including canvas for fine art.

-For jobs at least 4 feet long, the prices are comparable to the old plotter, which is about $4-6 a running foot.
+Jobs at least 4 feet long, are about $4-6 a running foot.
 Shorter posters are more expensive, but longer posters are cheaper!
-This is because each print job is assessed a fixed cost of $15.29 for equipment recovery.
+This is because each print job is assessed a fixed cost of $20.00 for equipment recovery.
 Then actual paper and ink costs are added to that.
 See the above table for paper costs.
 Ink costs vary depending on the coverage.
 For 100% ink coverage, the cost is about $0.40/sq ft.
 For 25% coverage, the cost is about $0.10/sq ft.
 The higher the quality, the more ink is used.
 So if you don't need "Best" quality, choose Normal, Normal-fast, or Fast.
 Details on the plotter pricing are here.

 Any mistakes made by the user i.e. something wrong with the origanal file, misspelling, poor photo quality, incorrect border, will be paid for by the user.
 Admin mstakes will be paid by the Dept.